digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 ....

-The program serialization format does not provide any direct way to encode neither `TextMap` not `GenMap`.
+The program serialization format does not provide any direct way to encode either `TextMap` or `GenMap`.
 DAML-LF programs can create such objects only dynamically using the builtin functions prefixed by `TEXTMAP_` or `'GENMAP_'`